-AP sources: MLB players cut to 89 games, want prorated money
+AP Sources: MLB players cut to 89 games, want prorated money

 MLB did not appear to view the proposal as productive but made no comment.
 MLB has said that absent an agreement it could go ahead with a shorter schedule of perhaps 50 games.

-The union’s plan would have the World Series end in mid-to-late November, and players said they would accept MLB’s proposal to have the ability to shift postseason games to neutral sites.
+The players’ plan would have the World Series end in mid-to-late November, and players said they would accept MLB’s proposal to have the ability to shift postseason games to neutral sites.

 Players continue to insist on full prorated salaries as specified in the March 26 agreement between the perpetually feuding sides.
 The deal gave players service time in the event no games are played this year along with a $170 million salary advance.